Support for care workers who are required to self-isolate or stay off work to protect the people they care for.

-You can apply for this scheme if you are eligible.
-However, you must not try to claim from both schemes for the same absence.
+You must not try to claim from both schemes for the same absence.
 This will be regarded as fraud.

 However you can claim from either schemes for separate absences.
 You must inform your employer immediately if you wish to apply for the Self-isolation support scheme.
 Your employer will stop the enhanced payment from the SSP Enhancement scheme.